 The time commitment for the Chair is estimated to be 2-4 days a month on average.

-We’re looking for a Chair who is passionate about performing arts with solid governance experience, who can drive strategic change and ensure that every voice on the Board is heard.
-Given our structure and our member schools, our new Chair will have strong stakeholder engagement skills and work in a diplomatic fashion; an understanding of the HE environment would be beneficial.
+We’re looking for a Chair of Governors, who is passionate about dance, drama and circus arts, with proven and dynamic leadership skills, who can drive strategic change and ensure that every voice on the Board is heard.
+Our new Chair will have strong stakeholder engagement skills and work in a diplomatic fashion; an understanding of the HE environment would be beneficial.
 Our new Chair will offer both support and challenge in equal measure to the Board and Executive.

 The time commitment for the Chair of Audit role is about a day a month.

 In addition to the Chair of Governors role, we’re looking to appoint a new Chair of the Audit Committee.
-We’re seeking someone who has board experience with a background in audit and finance in a complex organisation and this individual will provide robust financial oversight to ensure financial sustainability for CDD.
+We’re seeking someone who has board experience with a background in audit and finance in a complex organisation.
+This individual will provide robust financial oversight to ensure financial sustainability for the Conservatoire.

-This is an opportunity to support an organisation which offers leading world class conservatoire education in the arts to talented students from many different backgrounds and cultures who are committed to their art.
+This is an opportunity to support an organisation which offers world class conservatoire education in the performing arts to talented students from many different backgrounds and cultures.

 Thank you for your interest in becoming the Chair of the Conservatoire for Dance and Drama.